Here’s the short answer: Yes, it can. How come?

 This is a kind of mystical concept to more meat-and-potatoes people, but it’s very real.
 Does this website make me feel that I could trust the company with my business?
 Or does it feel like a fly-by-night affair?
 The content has to be solid, to informative and to the point.
 The navigation has to be reliable, intuitive and quick.
 And most of all, the site has to feel professional.

-An effective website should offer all the functionality a prospective customer expects from a first-class company.
-That means intuitive navigation that gets them where they need to go quickly.
-It means graphics that don’t get in the way of straight communication.
-It means content that informs briefly and effectively, with links further into the site for extra explanation, if necessary, not crowding the home page or primary pages.
+An effective website should offer intuitive navigation that gets them where they need to go quickly.
+Graphics that don’t get in the way of straight communication.
+Content that informs briefly and effectively, with links further into the site for extra explanation, if necessary, not crowding the home page or primary pages.

 • News value

 Keywords and tags used to be important to search rankings.
 No more.
 These days, a relevant, well-written, frequently changing blog that provides valuable information is the best way to earn a high ranking.
 But before you sit down to write blog posts, realize that it takes time, which as a small business owner you probably don’t have.
-And if you’re thinking of assigning the writing to somebody who’s already on the payroll, unfortunately, they probably don’t have time, either.
+You probably will have to pay someone to write your blog posts a couple of times a week.
 I know you want to save money on this, since it’s an ongoing cost, but be careful.

 • Sales capability

 If you intend to sell online, you’ll need to make your Web ordering mechanism pretty slick.
 Otherwise, potential customers will get frustrated and go to your competitor’s site with their orders.
 Hire a Web person who knows how to make these things work without a hitch.